 Port Blair is the capital of the Andaman & Nicobar Islands.
 It is also the gateway to exploring the Islands of A&N. The city houses several marine national parks and museums to conserve the marines of the Island.
 Out of all of them, Mahatma Gandhi Marine National Park is the oldest one.
 Apart from this, the city is home to the famous INS Jarawa which is located at Phoenix Bay in Port Blair.

-Moving to the beautiful panoramic Islands in and around the city that leave you mighty impressed and provide you with a joyous experience.
-Some of the most famous islands are Wandoor Ross Island, Viper Island and Corbyn’s Cove Island.
+Moving to the beautiful panoramic Islands in and around the city leaves you mighty impressed and provide you with a joyous experience.
+Some of the most famous islands are Wandoor Ross Island, Viper Island, and Corbyn’s Cove Island.
 There are several beaches where Island festivals are organized by the authorities in order to promote tourism in Andaman and Nicobar.

 One can visit Port Blair any time of the year, however, the best time to visit is the summer and winter months.
 October to May is an ideal time for the tourists.

-By Rail.
-Though the UT Andaman and Nicobar do not have any rail service to provide the travellers, there is proposed project of Port Blair to Diglipur to facilitated the locals as well as visitors.
-Apart from this, there are several railway stations in Odisha from where reaching Port Blair becomes a bit easier.
-These railway stations are Paradip Railway Station(1,164 km), Puri Railway Station(1,170 km) etc.
+Though the UT Andaman and Nicobar do not have any rail service to provide the travelers, there is a proposed project of Port Blair to Diglipur to be facilitated for the locals as well as visitors within the island's geography.